 “Yeah, some fraternity asshole beat you up in college.”

 “Your new friend, Lieutenant Colonel Samantha Porter, was that asshole’s girlfriend at the time.
 He beat the f•©k out of me for talking to his girlfriend.
 Sam and I had been best friends since freshman year, Sanjay, and nothing more!
-More than once I told her he hated my guts; she kept blowing off my concerns and it cost me.
-I wanted to be an Army officer since I was twelve, Sanjay, an officer in the Corps of Engineers like my dad.
-Her boyfriend took that all away from me.
+I told her he hated my guts; she kept blowing off my concerns, and it cost me.
+Since I was twelve, I wanted to be an Army officer, Sanjay, an officer in the Corps of Engineers like my dad.
+But, her boyfriend took that all away from me.

 “F•©k!”
 I yelled, lurching out of my chair and throwing my stapler to the floor.
 “Goddamn it, I was happy here!
 Good crews, good coworkers, good boss!
 Now I have to transfer to another district to make my retirement date!
 F•©k this, I’m outta here!”

-Lucky for me my condo in Davenport is down the street from my favorite bar.
-No, I’m not talking about the flashy place on the first floor of my building overlooking the river but the dive two blocks away; it’s an easy walk even when I’m not thinking straight -- like now.
+Lucky for me, my condo in Davenport is down the street from my favorite bar.
+No, I’m not talking about the flashy place on the first floor of my building overlooking the river.
+I’m talking about the dive two blocks away; it’s an easy walk even when I’m not thinking straight – like now.
 Six years of coming into this place made me a regular.
 That and trading punches with the guy who tried to throw me out the first time I walked in.
 I won, so I still come here.

 “Little early in the day for you, Todd,” Bill commented from behind the bar.
 It was only one in the afternoon.